JohanBinst/JohanBinst/README.md

 Thank you for visiting my Github profile.

 - 🔭 Full stack developer Java and JS/TS using Spring and Angular frameworks
-- 🌱 I’m learning more about cloud computing and cloud architectures
+- 🌱 I’m learning more about cloud computing and cloud/hybrid architectures
 - 💬 Ask me about anything related to coding, cycling, kiteboarding, surfing or geeky science facts
 - 📫 How to reach me: linkedin.com/in/johanbinst/